Winters Highlands AVA: History

 The city of Winters, in western Yolo county, has a long history of agricultural production, and grapes are one of crops produced here starting in the 1840s.
 Impressed by the fertile soil and constant water supply from the Putah Creek, John Wolfskill established vineyards and orchards to produce fresh fruits in 1842.
 The fruits, including grapes, served local miners during the gold rush around 1848.
 The historic distinction of this microclimate in western Yolo County allowed production of many varieties of products to be ripe earlier than other places in northern California.
-By the early 1860's train lines of the California Pacific Railroad were delivering agriculture and other natural products produced in eastern Yolo County from the Davisville station to ships in Solano County at ports in Suisun.
+By the early 1860s train lines of the California Pacific Railroad were delivering agriculture and other natural products produced in eastern Yolo County from the Davisville station to ships in Solano County at ports in Suisun.
 The ability to transport these products from western Yolo County, however, was cut off by Putah Creek until the establishment of the train trestle over Putah Creek.
 Once the bridge was completed in 1875, a community that would come to be called Winters for Thedore Winters, and early rancher and livestock breeder, was soon populated by early farming families that would use the newly connected train line to send their crops to market.

-The late 1800's brought a booming economy of perishable horticultural crops, mainly peaches and apricots, and then later in the 1900's walnuts and almonds.
+The late 1800s brought a booming economy of perishable horticultural crops, mainly peaches and apricots, and then later in the 1900s walnuts and almonds.
 The stone fruit that became ripe early due to this unique microclimate gave Winters a reputation that in this narrow section of western Yolo County production the first fruit of the year, and therefore commanded top prices.
-Accordingly secondary businesses that supported the farm industry took hold in the small town of Winters.
+Accordingly, secondary businesses that supported the farm industry took hold in the small town of Winters.

 Crop-based research was initiated in Wolfskill Orchards in Winters from 1930s, and grapes were one of the major crop studied.
 Wolfskill Orchards was established on 1934 after John Wolfskill's daughter, Frances, donated 107 acre of land to the University of California, Davis.
 In 1980, United States Department of Agriculture (USDA) Agricultural Research Service (ARS) established the National Clonal Germplasm Repository at Wolfskill Orchards.
 Due to the low air humidity and low disease pressure, 3,600 different excisions of grapes are currently planted there.